jwnnoh/langchain-redis-rate-limiter/README.md

 - `redis_url`: Redis connection URL (e.g., redis://localhost:6379).
 - `key_prefix`: Prefix for Redis keys (default: langchain_limiter).
 Use different prefixes for different limit rules.
 - `requests_per_second`: The maximum number of requests allowed per second.
 For example, setting this to 5 means you can make up to five requests each second.
+To configure Requests Per Minute (RPM), simply divide your desired RPM by 60 (e.g., setting this to `0.5` equals 30 RPM).
 - `check_every_n_seconds`: When the limit is reached and a request needs to wait, this value determines how often the system checks again to see whether a new request is allowed.
 Example: 0.1 checks every 0.1 seconds.
 - `max_bucket_size`: Controls how many requests can be handled in a short burst.
 A larger value allows brief spikes in traffic before the limiter slows things down.